 Academics are experts in their own areas of research.
-However, 20 years of experience in research evaluation as an academic administrator and as provider of the Journal Quality List and the Publish or Perish software have taught me that academics are just as likely to fall prey to myths and fallacies as the (wo)man in the street.
+Yet, 20 years of experience in research evaluation as an academic administrator and provider of the Journal Quality List and the Publish or Perish software have taught me that academics are just as likely to fall prey to myths and fallacies as the (wo)man in the street.

 This white paper provides you with a Research Impact 101 course, divided into six sections.
 It helps you to find your way through the maze of research impact, drawing on terminology that we are all familiar with in our own research.
 The first section disambiguates different areas of research impact by focusing on three specific academic roles.
 The five remaining sections focus primarily on academic research impact.